logo

 Wages(incl.
 ACC)

-Permanent relief staff for 400 hours per year equating to 0.17 FTE.
+Permanent relief staff for 400 hours, (more or less), per year equating to 0.17 FTE.

 Animal health